Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-additivescenes-and-networkscenemanager-refactoring.md

 ```
 Setting each pooled NetworkObject's scene dependency lets the NetworkSceneManager know about the dependency so it can take it into account when handling player scene and NetworkObject synchronization.

-# Reference-level explanation
-[reference-level-explanation]: #reference-level-explanation

-Explain the proposal as if it was already included in the Unity Multiplayer and you were teaching it to another Unity developer.
-That generally means:

-- Introducing new named concepts.
-- Explaining the feature largely in terms of examples.
-- Explaining how Unity developers should _think_ about the feature, and how it should impact the way they develop multiplayer projects in Unity.
-It should explain the impact as concretely as possible.
-- If applicable, provide sample error messages, deprecation warnings, or migration guidance.
-- If applicable, describe the differences between teaching this to existing Unity developers and new Unity developers.

-For implementation-oriented RFCs (e.g. for framework internals), this section should focus on how Unity Multiplayer contributors should think about the change, and give examples of its concrete impact.
-For policy RFCs, this section should provide an example-driven introduction to the policy, and explain its impact in concrete terms.

-This is the technical portion of the RFC.
-Explain the design in sufficient detail that:

-- Its interaction with other features is clear.
-- It is reasonably clear how the feature would be implemented.
-- Corner cases are dissected by example.

-The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.

 # Drawbacks
 [drawbacks]: #drawbacks